tangyang111/AndroidApp/README.md

 - integrated Google Map to track current user’s location and display nearby hot events as well as navigating to the event.
 - a view to show details of the selected event and to make comments or favorite it.
 - a view to report new event with title, description, image and location.
-- Connected to Google Firebase Realtime Database and Storage to store and manage UGC including comments, images, descriptions, title, geolocations, etc.
+- connected to Google Firebase Realtime Database and Storage to store and manage UGC including comments, images, descriptions, title, geolocations, etc.
-- Integrated in-app advertising (Google AdMob) to display advertisers and interact with users.
+- integrated in-app advertising (Google AdMob) to display advertisers and interact with users.